AUTOMATED METERING INFRASTRUCTURE (AMI)

 The AMI Network and system is built so that the communications from the meter are sent directly to the utility for billing and electrical purposes only.
 The City of Provo and Provo Power abides by the Utah State Code 5-552a to keep records confidential, and in no way can the City of Provo or Provo Power share or use the information of a customer except pursuant to legal affidavits or subpoenas.

 The Information Technology (IT) security controls put in place for AMI meters reflects energy industry best practices.
 They are designed to provide a very high level of assurance that our systems cannot be compromised.
 Provo Power considers security a top priority.
 We take all reasonable and necessary steps to ensure the services we provide our customers are not only high quality and easily available, but also extremely secure.

 All of the meters come from the factory with a certified “birth certificate”.
 The equipment will only talk to other equipment with a valid, matching certificate.
-The certificate is inserted into the device firmware and is impossible to replicate outside of originating factory; Itron and Eaton in this case.
+The certificate is inserted into the device firmware and is impossible to replicate outside of the originating factory; Itron and Eaton in this case.
 As the meters are deployed across the City, all of the meters form what is called a network mesh.
 The purpose of the mesh is to allow efficient communications from the field to the datacenter.
-The network mesh is based off of military technology and is designed to self heal.
+The network mesh is based on military technology and is designed to self-heal.
 In other words, the meters go around communications blocking obstacles like trees, new buildings, etc.

 Is an AMI Network safe?

 There are many concerns about the use of AMI meters and if the radio frequency (RF) utilized for the communications is safe.
 The AMI Network utilizes low RF communications and fully complies with the United States Federal Communications Commission’s rules for safe use.